JsSuite/node-default-args/README.md

-# NodeJS Technical Tasks from Splyt 🍏
+# NodeJS Default Argument🍏
-This is a technical task from Splyt on NodeJS
+This is a technical exercise on NodeJS

 ### About ℹ️

-This is about creating a function which default arguments by using an object in paramater
+Writing a function defaultArguments .
+It takes a function as an argument, along with an object containing default values for that function's arguments, and returns another function which defaults to the right values.

 ### Tech Stack 📚